WHAT IS SPINAL STENOSIS?

 If you have questions about spinal stenosis or would like to set up an appointment with a physician specializing in spinal stenosis diagnosis and treatment, please contact the ONS Spine Center.

 A discectomy is a procedure to remove pieces of a ruptured disc that are causing pressure on a nerve.
-A laminectomy is done to remove arthritic bone from the spine to widen the spinal canal and create more space for the nerves.
+A surgeon performs a laminectomy to remove arthritic bone from the spine to widen the spinal canal and create more space for the nerves.

 Art Source: American Association of Orthopaedic Surgeons